kittykatattack/learningPixi/README.md

   {antialiasing: false, transparent: false, resolution: 1}
 );
 ```
-That third argument is optional - if you're happy with Pixi's default
+That third argument (the options object) is optional - if you're happy with Pixi's default
 settings you can leave it out, and there's usually no need to change
 them.
 (But, if you need to, see Pixi's documentation on the [canvas
 render](http://www.goodboydigital.com/pixijs/docs/classes/CanvasRenderer.html)